tmtron/learn-a/README.md

+# tmtron

+I think this will not work well with ng serve.
+e.g. we need to run the tsc build so that the type-defs exists which are then used in the other packages.
+But ng serve does not build those files on disk (for better performance, it does everything in memory)

 # Lerna + Project References

 This is a "bare minimum" repo that shows one way to configure TypeScript Project References with lerna.
 There are a lot of different ways you can set things up and this isn't intended to be authoratitive guidance or exclusionary of other ways that might work better in your project.